August 20, 2020

 Once you learn about the financial aid options at your college or university, you can start to apply for loans, grants, scholarships, and work-study opportunities.
 Keep in mind that your financial aid office likely processes a lot of different applications and aid packages, and to make their job easier, you should stick to deadlines and make sure you fill out applications thoroughly.

 To stay on track, consider making a schedule listing all of your financial aid applications.
-Try to review all applications several weeks before they are due, and make a note to contact the financial aid office with questions early in the process.
-Then, whenever possible, commit to submitting applications before the deadlines so you don’t overwhelm the office by submitting multiple applications at the very last minute along with many other students in the school.
+Try to review all applications several weeks before they are due.
+Make a note to contact the financial aid office with questions early in the process.
+Then, whenever possible, commit to submitting applications before the deadlines.
+This avoids overwhelming the office by submitting multiple applications at the very last minute.

-Regardless of where you go to school, the financial aid office is committed to helping you pay for the cost of education.
-The people who work in these offices are there for you, and they want to help you afford college and be successful.
+The financial aid office is committed to helping you pay for the cost of education.
+The people who work in these offices are there for you.
+They want to help you afford college and be successful.
 To learn more about the options at your college or university, visit your financial aid office or check out its website today.